telus/tds-community/packages/MiniExpandCollapse/MiniExpandCollapse.md

 ### Usage criteria

-- Mainly used to answer a question potentially posed by a user regarding information they could interpret as unclear.
+- Mainly used to answer a question potentially posed by a user regarding information they could interpret as unclear
-- Should provide more details than a Tooltip.
+- Should provide more details than a Tooltip
-- Expand/collapse titles should be kept short and if possible, sentence case should be used.
+- Expand/collapse titles should be kept short and if possible, sentence case should be used
-- Titles should be lead by a strong action word.
+- Titles should be lead by a strong action word
-- Note: unlike `ExpandCollapse`, the panel housing the target content has no inherent spacing.
+- Note: unlike `ExpandCollapse`, the panel housing the target content has no inherent spacing

 ```jsx
 <MiniExpandCollapse